zannloo/tp/docs/DeveloperGuide.md

     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

 * 2b.
 The given parameter is invalid.

     * 2b1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-**Use case: Delete a person**
+**Use case: Edit a groups details**

 **MSS**

+1. User requests to edit a groups details.
+2. ProfBook edits the groups details.

+   Use case ends.

+**Extensions**

+* 2a.
+The parameter to be changed is invalid.

+    * 2a1.
+ProfBook shows an error message.

+      Use case resumes at step 1.

+**Use case: Delete a group or student**

+**MSS**

+1. User requests to delete a group or student
+2. ProfBook removes group or student.

+   Use case ends.

+**Extensions**

+* 2a.
+The given path is invalid.

+    * 2a1.
+ProfBook shows an error message.

+      Use case resumes at step 1.

+**Use case: Delete a task**

+**MSS**

-1. User requests to delete a student/group/task with specific id for each one
+1. User requests to delete a task with specific id.
-2. ProfBook deletes the person
+2. ProfBook deletes the task.

    Use case ends.